BindBC/bindbc-sdl/README.md

 > __Note__
 >
-> The version identifier `BindBC_Static` can be used to configure all of the _official_ BindBC packages used in your program, i.e., those maintained in [the BindBC GitHub organization](https://github.com/BindBC).
-Some third-party BindBC packages may support it as well.
+> The version identifier `BindBC_Static` can be used to configure all of the _official_ BindBC packages used in your program. (i.e. those maintained in [the BindBC GitHub organization](https://github.com/BindBC)) Some third-party BindBC packages may support it as well.

 For example, when using the static bindings for SDL and SDL_image with DUB: